Recipes from Italy

 Instructions

-• When golden brown, drain with a skimmer and place on a tray lined with absorbent paper to remove excess oil, then set aside.
+• Remove them with a slotted spoon and place them on a tray lined with paper towels to drain the excess oil.
+Set aside.

-• Pour the extra virgin olive oil into a large saucepan.
-Heat it and add the onion.
-Sauté until the onion is soft and golden, then add the celery and capers.
-Stir and cook over medium heat for a few minutes.
+• Pour the extra virgin olive oil into a large pan.
+Add the sliced onion and cook over medium heat until soft and lightly golden.

-• Add the olives and pine nuts.
-Finally add the tomato passata.
+• Add the green olives and toasted pine nuts, then pour in the tomato passata.
+Stir well.

-• Stir, cover and simmer over low heat for 20 minutes.
+• Cover and simmer over low heat for about 20 minutes, stirring occasionally.

 Nutrition